nicholaszein/new-community-guidelines/.github/CONTRIBUTING.md

 - **Security issues**
   We take security very seriously.
 And we want to resolved in a responsible manner.
 Please, do not disclose vulnerabilities as bug reports.
 Use our [Bug Bounty Program](https://elemn.to/gh-to-bounty-programs) for coordinated and responsible security reporting.

-- **Complaints, negative feedback, or inappropriate content**
+- **Complaints, or inappropriate content**
   GitHub issues are not the right place for complaints about Elementor's products, services, or policies.
+Reach out to Elementor Support Instead.
 We also do not tolerate hostile, discriminatory, or disrespectful remarks.
 See our [Code of Conduct](https://elemn.to/gh-code-of-conduct).

 - **Invalid, incomplete, or vague reports**
   Reports missing required fields, lacking reproduction steps, or submitted without proper validation will be closed to maintain the quality and focus of the issue tracker.